Elvis Presley, “the King of Rock and Roll”, needs no presentation. His songs changed the world forever.

 Here are some famous musicians who actually met Elvis:

-President Richard Nixon is not a musician, but he is famous.
+President Richard Nixon is not a musician, but he did meet Elvis.

 At dawn, a few days before Christmas in 1970, Elvis Presley arrived at the north-west gate of the White House with a letter to President Nixon in his hand.